cyberacademydev/cyberevents/docs/cybercon.md

 + **Auction starts** at the moment of contract deployment
 + **Auction finishes** at the \<*timestamp of checkin start*\>

+After action finishes:

-After action finishes, the winners should be determined by following rule:
++ the winners should be determined by following rule:

-+ Take top 200 (\<*amount of tickets*\>) distinct addresses from list of bids sorted by value descending.
+    Take top 200 (\<*amount of tickets*\>) distinct addresses from list of bids sorted by value descending.

++ the loosers get their bids back by batch transaction

 ### Checkin

-Checkin must start at \<*timestamp of checkin start*\> (*09.00 14 December*).
++ **Opens** at \<*timestamp of checkin start*\> (*09.00 14 December*).

-After this timestamp bids can not be accepted, speakership can not be approved.
-After checkin the ticket can be issued and redeemed under control of organizer. **we certainly need to specify this process in detail** Also, losing ticket bids can be returned back.
++ **Closes** at \<*timestamp of profit distribution*\> minus *1 hour* (*16.00 14 December*).

+**Since checkin opened:**

++ no bids can be accepted,
++ no new Speakers can be approved,
++ losing Attendees bids are returned back.

+**Checking mechanics are:**

+There is a girl at the front desk.
+She got her role in the App.
+She has the bracelets with 2 colors, say yellow for Attendee and red for Speaker.
+The process goes as follows:

++ guest signs the message with his key in the App.
+The message looks something like this:
+    ```
+    {"role":"attendee", "ts": "2018-11-19T11:39:03.403Z"}
+    ```

++ the App formes the QR code from the signed message, and the guest show the QR code to the girl at the front desk
++ the girl scans the QR code with her phone camera, using her App, and:

+    * guest's role and ETH account are extracted from the signed message and being compared to the registry from the contract
+    * if *match*,

+        - the App shows OK and the role (braclet color to be issued for the guest)
+        - girl give the braclet to the guest. **Voila, the guest has been registered**.

+    * if *failed*,

+        - the App shows FAIL
+        - the guest should no be registered
+        - the girl should navigate the guest to the support deck for issue proceedings

++ all the process has been logged to the App server

+**Since checkin closed:**

++ no Attendees can be registered
++ no Speakers can be registered

 ### Profit Distribution

 Profit distribution must be executed right at the *[timestamp of profit distribution]*  (*17.00 14 December*).

-In order to correctly count loosing speaker's bids in rewards distribution, checked-in speakers must be submitted by organizer before calling the function.
+In order to correctly count loosing Speaker's bids in rewards distribution, checked-in Speakers must be submitted by Organizer before calling the function.

 For the sake of simplicity, we do not count costs explicitly in the contract.
 Costs are Orginizer's risk, and are accounted in her revenue share rate.

 Profit Distribution rules are:
-- \<speaker's profit> =
+- \<Speaker's profit> =

   (\<total revenue from ticket auction> * \<speakers share of revenue (20%)>) *

   (\<total deposits of checked-in speakers> / \<total deposit of speakers>)

-- \<organizer's profit> =
+- \<Organizer's profit> =
-  (\<total revenue from ticket auction> * \<organizer share of revenue (80%)>) +
+  (\<total revenue from ticket auction> * \<Organizer share of revenue (80%)>) +
-  <\total deposits of missed speakers>
+  \<total deposits of missed speakers>

-- \<missed speaker loss> = her deposit
+- \<Missed Speaker loss> = her deposit